 There’s a good chance your closet is brimming full of perfectly nice clothes, yet they seem impossible to find in the 10 minutes you have to get dressed in the morning.
 And even if you create the perfect outfit, suddenly you can’t seem to find the camisole that needs to go with it or you discover the dress you were going to wear is covered in wrinkles.
 Disappointing and beyond stressful, especially since our outfits can give us a much needed confidence boost at work.

 Just like it’s easier to answer all those emails in one go, prepping your wardrobe for the week is faster if you do it all together.
 Glance at the weather and your agenda for the week (which will also remind you of any important appointments or meetings) and then pick out the five outfits you’re most likely to wear that week.
 Give them a quick steam (way faster than using an iron) and find the accessories you’ll need (think: tights without a run in them) and hang them in the front of your closet.
-Your 6 am self will thank you.
+Your 6 am self will thank you later.

 What do you do on the weekends to set yourself up for a successful week?